-Amnesty International expressed, on Wednesday, its “concern” about the health condition of Algerian activist, Hedi Lasouli, who has been in pretrial detention for 11 months and who has gone on hunger strike twice, calling for his release.
+Amnesty International expressed, on Wednesday, its “concern” regarding the health condition of Algerian activist, Hedi Lasouli, who has been in pretrial detention for 11 months and who has gone on hunger strike twice, calling for his release.

 The organization indicated in a statement that “the health condition of the activist Lasouli has seriously deteriorated, putting his life at risk, according to his family and his lawyer.”